betula/node-shared/README.md

 await b2Proxy.incAndPrint(); // Counter 1
 ```

-In each of `isolate` section you can define any overrides, scopes can be nested with inherits overrides.
+In each of `isolate` section you can define any overrides, scopes can be nested with inherit overrides.

 ```javascript
 // config.json